joomla/Manual/versioned_docs/version-4.4/user-interface-text/A-Z.md

 ## Measurements
 * Use lower case for all measurements eg px, em, w and h
 * Use the metric system for mass and non-web measurements eg kg, cm and m
-* Use celcius for temperature eg 34c
+* Use celsius for temperature eg 34c
 * For all other measurements use SI

 ## Money